kissen/vimdir/README.txt

 I am not a lawyer, but to be totally safe I consider this project a derivative work of the original vidir(1).
-In particular, parts of the documentation in /doc is copied from the moreutils project.
+In particular, parts of the documentation in /doc are copied from the moreutils project.
 As such this project is licensed under the GPL2 just like moreutils is.

 References